lulunac27a/lulunac27a.github.io/README.md

 # My GitHub Pages Docs

-This is my GitHub Pages homepage that shows about my stuff and the projects I've made.
+This is my GitHub Pages homepage, which shows my stuff and the projects I've made.